 Columns of cells are called variables.
-Variable names (“gender”) are shown in the column headers.
+Each variable has a unique name (“gender”) which is shown in the column header.

-The status bar may provide useful information on the data such as whether a WEIGHT, FILTER, SPLIT FILE or Unicode mode is in effect.
+The status bar may give useful information on the data, for instance whether a WEIGHT, FILTER, SPLIT FILE or Unicode mode is in effect.

 SPSS Variable View